Chvlkie/VSMaker2/README.md

 - **Compatible with DSPRE:** Works with ROMs extracted using DSPRE.
 - **User-Friendly:** Intuitive interface for both beginners and pros.

-Special thanks to the Kingdom Of DS hacking community on Discord for their support and contributions.
+Special thanks to the Kingdom Of DS hacking community on Discord for their support and contributions!

-With VS Maker 2, you can tailor your Pokémon adventure to be exactly the way you want it.
-Dive in and start customising your favourite Generation 4 games today!